baloise/design-system/packages/library/README.md

 ## Documentation

-The [documentation](https://baloise-ui-library.now.sh) is published on now.sh, and is built with the docsify tool.
+The [documentation](https://baloise-ui-library.now.sh) is published on now.sh, and is built with [vuepress](https://vuepress.vuejs.org/).

 ## Packages